 - 1. Open the hatch and the tailgate.
 Remove the two mounting screws with a Phillips-head screwdriver, and remove the taillight assembly from the body by pulling it back. - 2.
-Determine which of the three bulbs is burned out: brake/ taillight, turn signal light or backup light.
+Determine which of the four bulbs is burned out: brake/taillight, turn signal light, side marker light, or back-up light.